bbauska/UC-Davis-JS-Basics/readme.md

 We could add more things to the list.
 But if I wanted to randomly get an element from this array, because randomInt returns a number, I know this starts with zero, 0, 1, 2, 3, so I want a random number from 0-3 in this case.
 So I could come down here and I could say console.log.
-Let's say foods square brackets, and in here I'm going to pass in randomInt 0, 3.
-Now, because this randomInt 0, 3 is going to be, because it returns final number, it's going to be a zero, a one, a two, or a three.
+Let&apos;s say foods square brackets, and in here I&apos;m going to pass in randomInt 0, 3.
+Now, because this randomInt 0, 3 is going to be, because it returns final number, it&apos;s going to be a zero, a one, a two, or a three.
 So console.log foods randomInt, 0, 3 is going to go into the array and get me either a cheese, a chicken, or grapes, or hamburgers.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->